 The Age Prejudice in Tango

 A few years ago, a friend of mine made a comment in a personal email after she read one of my blog articles.
 Although I've kept the content private out of respect for her concerns at the time, I think it’s now appropriate to “declassify” it.
-My last post, How to Get More Invitations in the Milonga, generated a call for discussion on the men’s role in the issue, which is exactly what her comment addresses.
+My last post, How to Get More Invitations in the Milongas, generated a call for discussion on the men’s role in the issue, which is exactly what her comment addresses.
 Here is her comment:

 “I read your blog article with interest and agree with everything you say, but I'd like to comment on one aspect of behavior related to tango that you didn’t mention.
 I'm making this comment privately rather than publicly because, from bitter experience, I know how annoyed it makes men to hear what I think on this subject.
 It has to do with men’s attitudes at milongas regarding whom they choose to dance with - and men in Argentina are even worse than men in America about this.